 If you have a Medicare drug plan and your state has issued a warning of a possible emergency or disaster:

-- If you're not able to go to your usual pharmacy to replace your prescription drugs, contact your Medicare drug plan to find another network pharmacy nearby.
+- If you're not able to go to your usual network pharmacy to replace your prescription drugs, contact your Medicare drug plan to find another network pharmacy nearby.
 A network pharmacy is a pharmacy that agrees to provide members of certain Medicare plans with services and supplies at a discounted price.
 In some Medicare plans, your prescriptions are only covered if you get them filled at network pharmacies.

 - Contact your Medicare drug plan if you had to leave your home without your drugs, or your drugs have been damaged or lost because of the emergency or disaster.
 They can help you find another network pharmacy.

 - If you can't reasonably get to a network pharmacy, your plan can help you get drugs during an emergency or disaster at an out-of-network pharmacy.
 You may pay more for drugs you get at an out-of-network pharmacy.

 - You'll be able to move most prescriptions from one network pharmacy to another, and back to your regular pharmacy when the emergency or disaster ends.
 If you need help finding the closest network pharmacy, contact your Medicare drug plan.